MagdalenaZda/analiza-klient-w/README.md

 ```sql
 TO_DATE(dt_customer, 'DD-MM-YYYY')
 ```
 * To enhance the analytical value of the dataset, I implemented custom feature engineering by categorizing customers based on their demographic and financial profiles.

-#### Age-Based Segmentation
 Using the `year_birth` column, customers were grouped into life-stage categories to identify the primary age demographics:
 ```sql
 age_group = CASE
     WHEN (2026 - year_birth) < 40 THEN 'Young Adults'